poppy-project/poppy-docs/en/software-libraries/poppy-creature.md

 ## Poppy services

-Poppy-creature also provides a set of very useful services that can be launched directly from the command line inside your robot if you installed the soft from [poppy\_install](https://github.com/poppy-project/poppy_install) .
+Poppy-creature also provides a command line utility *poppy-services*.  set of very useful services that can be launched directly from the command line inside your robot if you installed the soft from [poppy\_install](https://github.com/poppy-project/poppy_install) .
 Example:
 ```
     poppy-services poppy-ergo-jr --snap --no-browser